Editors Note: Updated September, 2018

 To remove heavy stains, you can lightly sand away these areas with fine-grit sandpaper.
 Refer to the section below to learn how to sand teak furniture.
 An easy trick that I learned to remove water stains is by using an clothing iron.
 It’s quick and easy and it really works.
 Learn how to do it here.

 Grease stains are another beast but you can still get them out.
 You will need a commercial grade teak cleaner that can be purchased online or at a local hardware store.
-Golden Care Teak Cleaner is a product worth mentioning.

 Sanding Teak Wood